 DNA's governing bodies comprise the General Meeting, the Board of Directors and the CEO.
 DNA's highest decision-making power is exercised by the shareholders at the General Meeting.
 The Board of Directors and the CEO are responsible for management.
-The Executive Team assists the CEO in the management of the company and the Group.
+The Executive Team assists the CEO.